bxparks/rpn83p/USER_GUIDE.md

 The RPN83P is a flash application that consumes one page (16 kB) of flash memory.
 Since it is stored in flash, it is preserved if the RAM is cleared.
-It consumes very little RAM: only 5 variables of 18 bytes or about 90 bytes.
+It consumes a small amount of TI-OS RAM: 2 list variables named `REGS` and `STK` which are 240 bytes and 59 bytes respectively.

 Here are some of the high level features:

 - traditional 4-level RPN stack (`X`, `Y`, `Z`, `T` registers)
 - support for `lastX` register
+- 25 storage registers (`STO 00`, `RCL 00`, etc)
 - hierarchical menu system, inspired by the HP-42S
 - support for all math functions with dedicated buttons
     - arithmetic: `/`, `*`, `-`, `+`